 What is Phytoplankton?

-Phytoplankton is free-flowing autotrophic plankton and is often also known as microalgae.
-They can be either photosynthetic planktons or chemosynthetic algae.
+Phytoplankton is free-flowing autotrophic plankton and is also known as microalgae.
+They can be either photosynthetic plankton or chemosynthetic algae.

-Phytoplanktons are photosynthetic plants as obtain energy through the process of photosynthesis and take up nutrients from their surrounding environment.
+Phytoplanktons are photosynthetic plants that obtain energy through photosynthesis and take up nutrients from their surrounding environment.

 What is Zooplankton?

-Zooplankton is a group of floating organisms, heterotrophic in nature, found in both fresh water and marine habitats.
-They are mostly found in lower regions of the water body.
+Zooplankton is a group of floating organisms, heterotrophic in nature, found in both freshwater and marine habitats.
+They are primarily found in lower regions of the water body.

-Zooplanktons are often found in deeper parts or in the middle parts of the oceans as they do not require sunlight and tend to travel to the surface for feeding and also in order to escape their predators.
+Zooplankton is found in deeper parts or the middle parts of the oceans as they do not require sunlight and tend to travel to the surface to feed and escape their predators.

-Some of the typical examples of zooplanktons are meroplankton, crustaceans such as krill, mollusks, chordates, radiolarians, jellyfish, protozoans, and foraminiferans.
+Some typical examples of zooplankton are meroplankton, crustaceans such as krill, mollusks, chordates, radiolarians, jellyfish, protozoans, and foraminiferans.

 Main Differences Between Phytoplankton and Zooplankton

-- Phytoplanktons are found on the surface of the water body, while zooplanktons are found on both surfaces as well as the interior of the water body.
+- Phytoplanktons are found on the water body’s surface, while zooplankton is located on both characters and the interior of the water body.